-Test your talents in our TWO parks this year.
+Test your skills in our two parks this year!

 Whistle Park is back for another season

 The Terrain Park at Sasquatch Mountain Resort is designed with your progression in mind.
 Start slow, start low and practice, practice, practice.
 Follow that formula and you might someday be getting big air and doing massive rail slides like some of our locals!

 Step up Jump – 5ft step up, two 20ft landing boxes

 30 ft slanted rail.